Belmira

 Belmira is a town and municipality in the northern subregion of the Colombian department of Antioquia.
-Approximately 62 km from the city of Medellin.
+It is approximately 62 km from the city of Medellin.
+It lies at an altitude of 2,550 m (8,370 ft) above sea level.

 Climate

 Belmira has a cold subtropical highland climate (Cfb).
 It has heavy rainfall year round.

 Every December the town holds a traditional festival called Fiestas De La Trucha.
 The festival consists of a fishing competition and musical performances by local and traditional artists.